 On collection, you will be expected to hand over your passport, a photocopy of your passport, two photographs and the receipt from the Cambodia visa run booking agent.
 Choose your seat and be ferried around whilst others are collected.
 Not everybody is nice.
 Some are still in bed when the minibus arrives, others have forgotten.
 This can necessitate some lengthy waiting and if you were picked up at 06.30 it may actually be an hour or more before you actually hit the road towards Cambodia.

 Service stop for toilet and snack

 The road to Cambodia is in good repair and travel is quite safe and comfortable.
-Half way there, or approximately two hours into your journey there will be a stop so everyone can use the toilet, or smoke a cigarette or have quick snack and a drink.
+Halfway there, or approximately two hours into your journey there will be a stop so everyone can use the toilet, or smoke a cigarette or have a quick snack and a drink.
 These stops are usually at a modern service station with clean toilets and excellent facilities.
-They cater for people on visa runs to Cambodia so everything is available don’t worry.
+They cater to people on visa runs to Cambodia so everything is available don’t worry.

 Leaving Thailand On A Visa Run To Cambodia

 There are two border posts to Cambodia used for visa runs.
 You do not get a choice of which to go to.
 The main one in use is Ban Laem.
 Depending on the journey, people collected and other circumstances you can expect to arrive at around noon.
 When you arrive you will be handed your passport back and you will queue to approach one of four immigration windows.
 Here your passport will be scrutinized and you will be stamped out of Thailand, the visa run company generally should deal with this.